Southpaw-TACTIC/Docs/mkdocs/quick-start/docs/quick-start-workflow.md

 ![image](media/quick-start-run-workflow-2.PNG)

-To trigger the start of the working, we set the first process to pending.
+To trigger the start of the workflow, we set the first process to pending.

 ![image](media/quick-start-run-workflow-3.gif)